mcourant/marketplace-plugins-cc/plugins/ask-questions/README-plugin.md

 }
 ```

-You can modify this file directly or use the `/ask-questions` commands.
+This configuration is shared across all your projects.
+You can modify it directly or use the `/ask-question` commands.

 ## Use Cases